MonashDataFluency/r-intro-2/docs/data_frames.md

 *Data frame* is R's name for tabular data.
 We generally want each row in a data frame to represent a unit of observation, and each column to contain a different type of information about the units of observation.
 Tabular data in this form is called ["tidy data"](http://vita.had.co.nz/papers/tidy-data.html).

 Today we will be using a collection of modern packages collectively known as the [Tidyverse](https://www.tidyverse.org/).
 R and its predecessor S have a history dating back to 1976.
-The Tidyverse fixes some dubious design decisions baked into "base R", including having its own slightly improved form of data frame.
+The Tidyverse fixes some dubious design decisions baked into "base R", including having its own slightly improved form of data frame, which is called a *tibble*.
 Sticking to the Tidyverse where possible is generally safer, Tidyverse packages are more willing to generate errors rather than ignore problems.

 If the Tidyverse is not already installed, you will need to install it.
 However on the server we are using today it is already installed.